Summary: I mapped out over 100 Profilers, what Profile Data Formats they output, and what Profiler UIs can visualise those formats: Profilerpedia.

 - Hardware-specific profilers: e.g. Qualcomm's Snapdragon Profiler for the Qualcomm Snapdragon SoC and Intel's VTune Profiler for Intel CPUs.

 Profilers typically output profiles, usually as files in some profile data format.
 For example, Go's CPU Profiler outputs profiles in pprof format, and Windows Performance Recorder outputs profiles in "Event Tracing for Windows" format.

 There is a blurry line between Profilers and Tracers with much overlap.
 Usually, Profilers sample data at some frequency (e.g. sampling stacks on-CPU at 1000Hz).
 Tracers are usually code that's been instrumented to log when it hits a certain codepath.
 Many analysis toolkits combine sampling and instrumentation, so I've included both tracers and profilers in this analysis.

 Many Profilers have both the measurement and analysis built-in: for example Chrome DevTools can profile code and analyse the profile.
 I've modelled these as both Profilers and UIs.

 I'm definitely missing some entries.
-Please suggest additions/changes by leaving comments on the spreadsheet.
+Please suggest additions/changes by leaving comments on the spreadsheet backing the website.